Banks lead European shares to two-week closing low

 It has lost more than a third of its value in 2011, and is the worst performing European sector.
 Deutsche Bank (DBKGn.DE) fell 8.9 percent, extending a decline from Friday, when news of the lawsuit first hit shares in the sector.

-On Monday, a UK press report said the Serious Fraud Office was probing some of its deals in asset-backed securities.

-A U.S. regulator sued 17 large banks and financial institutions on Friday over losses on about $200 billion (124 billion pounds) of subprime bonds, adding to the sector's woes.

-Other banks to fall included Royal Bank of Scotland (RBS.L), down 12.3 percent.
+Other banks to fall included Royal Bank of Scotland , down 12.3 percent.

 "We don't know what size the claims are: in the absence of certainty, people sell first and ask questions later," said Ian King, head of international equities at Legal & General, which has $573.2 billion under management.

-The FTSEurofirst 300 .FTEU3 index of leading European shares fell 4.1 percent to 910.06 points, the lowest close since August 19.
+The FTSEurofirst 300 index of leading European shares fell 4.1 percent to 910.06 points, the lowest close since Aug.
+19.

-There was one riser, Randgold Resources (RRS.L), in the index.
+There was one riser, Randgold Resources , in the index.
 Gold prices rose as investors sought safe havens.

 Volume was low, at 87 percent of the index's 90-day average.
 Wall Street was closed for a public holiday.